SDEs with critical time dependent drifts: strong solutions: Some auxiliary analytic results

 \section{Some auxiliary analytic results}

-In this section, we study the Kolmogorov equations with inhomogeneous terms in Sobolev spaces of negative order.
+In this section, we study the Kolmogorov equations with inhomogeneous terms in localized Sobolev spaces of negative order.
+By the basic localization procedure, it is sufficient to study the equations in the usual Sobolev spaces (see Remark \ref{Rek-local-W2}).
 These analytic results, which are of their own interest, will play a crucial role in proofs for the main results.